kuiperzone/PupNet-Deploy/README.md

 Moreover, it shows the expanded contents of the desktop file, and gives the `dotnet publish` call it will make so that we may ensure that everything looks correct before hitting "y".

-We can see more information, including the AppStream metadata contents by using:
+We can view more information, including the AppStream metadata contents, by using:

     pupnet --kind appimage --verbose